Vasalgel is intended to be the first long-acting, non-hormonal, reversible male contraceptive on the market.

 Why male contraception?

 Despite currently available contraceptives, 85 million unintended pregnancies occur annually worldwide1.
-Women have several options available, including long-acting, reversible methods.
-However, almost half of women in the US have discontinued the use of an FDA-approved method due to dissatisfaction, with side effects as the most commonly cited reason for discontinuation2.
+Women have a number of options available, including long-acting, reversible methods.
+However, almost half of women in the US have discontinued use of an FDA approved method due to dissatisfaction, with side effects as the most commonly cited reason for discontinuation2.

 Men currently have little choice.
 Vasectomy is effective but considered permanent due to the high cost and unpredictable success of reversal surgery.
-Condoms benefit from reducing disease transmission but the failure rate in typical use is high: 14-18% per year.
+Condoms have the benefit of reducing disease transmission but the failure rate in typical use is high: 14-18% per year.
 The withdrawal method has an even higher failure rate in typical use.
 Despite these limitations, male methods make up 16% of contraceptive use worldwide3,4.

 • Globally, over 213M pregnancies occur annually, of which 40% (85M) are unintended and 50% end in abortion1.
 In the US, 2.8M of the 6M annual pregnancies are unintended, with 42% terminated5.